Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

 \subsection{Optimization Problem}

-Given the distribution from \eqref{eq:Ydistr}, it is now possible to follow a similar approach as in $(P_{\ref{pr:repartition}})$ with $N_K$ groups of cell traffic.
-The difference here is that each group $\mathcal{U}_k$ is characterized by a central value of $Y_u$, denoted by $Y_k$, instead of the attenuation.
-The corresponding optimization problem for an interval size $\varepsilon_Y$ around $Y_k$ is presented below: From this point, the optimal allocation $\left(W_k,P_k\right)$ is found by following the process of solving $(P_{\ref{pr:repartition}})$.
-Even though the provided SE-EE trade-off is based on average values due to the random nature of the PPP, the respective numerical results can be very useful in order to assess the impact of interference and evaluate the gains from possible interference mitigation techniques.
-One should also notice that in this case, instead of setting a value for the probability $\mathbb{P}\left(C_u \geq T_u\right)$ as for the single cell scenario, the users with SINR below a specific threshold are assumed to be in outage and they are not taken into account for the EE evaluation. \begin{remark} For uniform traffic density $T_0$, the respective mean cell traffic for BS $b$ is equal to $\frac{T_0}{\lambda_{\text{B}}}$, and the traffic demand for each group $T_k$ can be found from the distribution of $Y_u$ as follows:
+Given the cdf $F_Y(y)$, it is now possible to follow a similar approach as in $(P_{\ref{pr:repartition}})$ with $N_K$ groups of cellular traffic.
+The difference here is that each group $\mathcal{U}_k$ is characterized by a central value of $Y_u$, denoted by $y_k$, instead of the attenuation $\ell_k$.
+The corresponding optimization problem for an interval size $\varepsilon_y$ around $y_k$ is presented below: From this point, the optimal allocation $\left(W_k,P_k\right)$ is found by following the process of solving $(P_{\ref{pr:repartition}})$.
+Even though the provided SE-EE trade-off is based on average values due to the random nature of the PPP, the respective numerical results can be very useful in order to additionally assess the impact of interference and evaluate the gains from possible interference mitigation techniques.
+One should also notice that in this case, instead of setting a value for the probability $\mathbb{P}\left(C_u \geq T_u\right)$ as for the single cell scenario, the users with SINR below a specific threshold are assumed to be in outage. \begin{remark} For uniform traffic density $T_0$, the respective mean cell traffic for BS $b$ is equal to $\frac{T_0}{\lambda_{\text{B}}}$, and the traffic demand for each group $T_k$ can be found from the distribution of $Y_u$ as follows:

 \end{remark}